slgabbar/ttfd/README.md

 - Coaches will be able to view advanced data visualizations of their teams shot trends, through the use of our shot chart.
 - Coaches will have the ability to print detailed game and player reports

+---

+Currently users have the ability to:
+* Create account and sign-in
+* Create/Edit/Delete players to their account
+* Scout basketball games with shotchart and have statistics stored to database.

+Next steps:
+* Clean up the interactive scout game page
+* Add dashboard page so users can view team statistics and reports

 #### Setup Instructions: